 No strategic message developer armed with such market intelligence would dream of talking about celebrating spring when it has nothing whatsoever to do with what their audiences have told them they want.
 The person who wrote this obviously didn’t have access to such information and instead decided to use his instincts, insider experiences, creative imagination and agility with poetic metaphor to come up with a fanciful suggestion about what a concert series might do for you if you stopped to think about it – in a certain way, with the lighting just right, an orchestra playing softly in the background, bluebirds flitting about and a soft breeze blowing through the lacy window curtains.

 You wouldn’t sit down with a young friend or relative and try to get them to celebrate spring by coming to one of your concerts.
 They’d think you were nuts.
 It’s more likely that you’d use what you actually know about them to describe why you think they’d want to spend time and money on your products.
 “I remember how excited you were the night you heard Arvo Pärt in that club and I couldn’t help thinking this would be something you’d really like.”

 The same goes for new audiences.
-If you talk silly nonsense they’ll know you’re out of touch with their reality.
-But if you do research and find out what they actually want – then use that information to bridge the divide between their yearnings and your products – they’re more likely to listen and do what you so desperately need them to do.
+If you talk silly, self-important nonsense they’ll know you’re out of touch with their reality.
+But if you do research and find out what they actually want – then use that information to bridge the divide between their yearnings and your products – they’re more likely to listen and then do what you so desperately need them to do.

 Big data?
 Great.
 Pricing analytics?
 Great.
 Intrinsic impact research?
 Eh, I suppose, but none of it can save an organization that refuses to learn how to make rational, direct, personal, relevant, motivating communicative connections with its future audiences.